Do Hospitals in San Diego County Have Enough Ventilators to Address the Surge in Coronavirus Cases?

 Local

-The Centers for Disease Control projected that worse case scenario, more than 160 million Americans could contract the virus and as many a 22 million people might require hospitalization, many of which would be in need of mechanical ventilators.
+The CDC projected that worse case scenario, more than 160 million Americans could contract the virus and as many a 22 million people might require hospitalization, many of which would be in need of mechanical ventilators.

 Even a small portion of those numbers will place major strains on hospitals throughout the country and the region.